taocat/ukai/README.md

 will be divided into pieces of files based on the value of the `block_size` key.
 The `blocks` key is a list of location information of each block.
 Each block can have multiple UKAI remote sotrage endpoint.
-The 'synced' flag is shows the status if the data is up-to-date or not.
+The 'synced' flag shows the status if the block data of the node is up-to-date or not.

 ### Prepare a Disk Image Files